hoang-himself/rpi4b/docs/prepare-fedora-image.md

    sudo kpartx -d Fedora-Server.aarch64.raw
    ```

-5. Compress as `xz` and you're done
+5. Compress as `xz` using your favorite tool